 #5.
 Avantree ANC032

 The Avantree product before you is the very definition of ‘last, but certainly not least.’
-In the description of ANC032 (ANC for short), you’ll see that it’s capable of connecting to your TV, PC, Mac, PS4, and/or Nintendo Switch.
+In the description of ANC032 (ANC for short), you’ll see that it’s capable of connecting to your TV, PC, Mac, PS4, and Nintendo Switch.
 In other words, gamers will love the ANC with its noise-cancelling prowess and massively reduced Bluetooth lag time.
-Of course, we are looking for the best headphones for airplane travel under $100, so let’s see if the ANC is good enough to use on an airplane.
+Of course, we are looking for the best over ear headphones under 100, so let’s see if the ANC is good enough to use on an airplane.

 Design & Portability